Streetscape Improvements

 Relationships With Other TDM Strategies

-Streetscape Improvements supports and is supported by other urban redevelopment strategies, including New Urbanism, Smart Growth, Transit-Oriented Development, Context Sensitive Design, Location-Efficient Development, Traffic Calming, Pedestrian and Bicycle Improvements, Universal Design, Road Space Reallocation, and Parking Management.
+Streetscape Improvements supports and is supported by Complete Streets, Traffic Calming, Pedestrian and Bicycle Improvements, Universal Design, Road Space Reallocation other urban redevelopment strategies, including New Urbanism, Smart Growth, Transit-Oriented Development, Context Sensitive Design, Location-Efficient Development, and Parking Management.
 It is one of the most effective TDM strategies for improving Community Livability.

 Stakeholders

 Streetscape improvements are generally implemented by local governments and developers.
-Neighborhood associations, business associations and developers are also important stakeholders with regard to many specific New Urbanist policies and projects.
+Neighborhood associations, business associations and developers are also important stakeholders with regard to many specific Streetscaping projects.

 Barriers To Implementation